 1. These fields are architecturally defined.
-Refer to Chapter 15, "Machine-Check Architecture," for more information.
+Refer to Chapter 16, "Machine-Check Architecture," for more information.

-16.2.1 Model-Specific Machine Check Error Codes for Intel Xeon Processor 7400 Series
+17.2.1 Model-Specific Machine Check Error Codes for Intel® Xeon® Processor 7400 Series

-Intel Xeon processor 7400 series has machine check register banks that generally follows the description of Chapter 15 and Section 16.2.
-Additional error codes specific to Intel Xeon processor 7400 series is describe in this section.
+The Intel[®] Xeon[®] processor 7400 series has machine check register banks that generally follow the description of Chapter 16 and Section 17.2.
+Additional error codes specific to the Intel Xeon processor 7400 series are described in this section.

-MC4_STATUS[63:0] is the main error logging for the processor's L3 and front side bus errors for Intel Xeon processor 7400 series.
+MC4_STATUS[63:0] is the main error logging for the processor's L3 and front side bus errors for the Intel Xeon processor 7400 series.
 It supports the L3 Errors, Bus and Interconnect Errors Compound Error Codes in the MCA Error Code Field.

-16.2.1.1 Processor Machine Check Status Register Incremental MCA Error Code Definition
+17.2.1.1 Processor Machine Check Status Register, Incremental MCA Error Code Definition

-Intel Xeon processor 7400 series use compound MCA Error Codes for logging its Bus internal machine check errors, L3 Errors, and Bus/Interconnect Errors.
-It defines incremental Machine Check error types (IA32_MC6_STATUS[15:0]) beyond those defined in Chapter 15.
-Table 16-5 lists these incremental MCA error code types that apply to IA32_MC6_STATUS.
-Error code details are specified in MC6_STATUS [31:16] (see Section 16.2.2), the "Model Specific Error Code" field.
-The information in the "Other_Info" field (MC4_STATUS[56:32]) is common to the three processor error types and contains a correctable event count and specifies the MC6_MISC register format.
+The Intel Xeon processor 7400 series uses compound MCA Error Codes for logging its Bus internal machine check errors, L3 Errors, and Bus/Interconnect Errors.
+It defines incremental Machine Check error types (IA32_MC6_STATUS[15:0]) beyond those defined in Chapter 16.
+Table 17-5 lists these incremental MCA error code types that apply to IA32_MC6_STATUS.
+Error code details are specified in MC6_STATUS [31:16] (see Section 17.2.2), the "Model Specific Error Code" field.
+The information in the "Other_Info" field (MC4_STATUS[56:32]) is common to the three processor error types.
+It contains a correctable event count and specifies the MC6_MISC register format.